Aravindray/Notes/How-to-do-it.md

 ### How to turn off external devices wake up PC?

-open device manager select _HID Keyboard Device & ID-compliant mouse_ go to Properties then select Power Management tab and uncheck **Allow this device to wake the computer**
+open device manager select _HID Keyboard Device & HID-compliant mouse_ go to Properties then select Power Management tab and uncheck **Allow this device to wake the computer**

 ### How to import modules from different folders in python?